|Your diaper bag has 0 items. Subtotal: $ 0.00.|

 Drat!
 This feature has expired!

 Aw, are you sad that you missed out on this great 'deal of the moment'?
-Did you know that we are a One Deal at a Time Website (ODAT)?
-We may feature it again in the future, but in the meantime, you might get lucky if you call the office to see if there are any left in stock, it's worth a shot!
-We'd love to hear from you!
-801.410.4631 Thank you for checking us out!
+Did you know that we are a One Deal at a Time Website (ODAT) and that we feature 2-10 deals a day, just one at a time?
+We may feature it again in the future, but in the meantime, check out our past bargains page and enjoy shopping there!

 Product DescriptionWe Sign is America's #1 interactive DVD series featuring ASL instruction and activities for hearing children (babies, toddlers, preschoolers and elementary ages) as well as for parents, teachers and other caregivers who wish to bring signing into the lives of their children.
 The Series has won over 50 National awards and has been highly acclaimed for over 15 years.